Spagettileg/reboot-pbf/README.md

 •	[Bootstrap4](https://www.bootstrapcdn.com/) v4.4.1 to enable ease of website responsiveness and simplify coding structure

+•	[SweetAlert2](https://www.jsdelivr.com/package/npm/sweetalert2?path=dist) used as an alternative solution to Javascripts pop-up boxes

 ### Tools
 •	[AWS Cloud9](https://aws.amazon.com/cloud9/) a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.